 What is a bundle?

 A bundle is a collection of SKUs with a special price.
 The selected SKUs are associated to the bundle via the SKU line items belonging to a manual SKU list.
 A bundle aims to allow merchants to provide product offerings to customers by grouping multiple SKUs and attaching a special price.
 As mentioned, only a manual SKU list can be associated with a bundle.
 In addition, a special price to be used to purchase all the SKUs in the bundle will be assigned.

-Bundles are active and delivered within a specified market.
+Bundles can be activated and delivered within a specified market.
 Once a price is assigned to a bundle, the currency is inherited by the relationships with the market.
-Merchants can attach the bundle price amount for the associated market and the compared price amount (often used to display percentage discount).
+If that relationship is not specified, a currency must be assigned to the bundle.
+Merchants can attach the bundle price amount and the compared price amount (often used to display percentage discount).
 The option to calculate the compared price amount as the price sum of all the SKUs in the bundle is also available.